A blind spot is generally defined as, “a portion of a field that cannot be seen or inspected with available equipment.”

 The answer is history.

 Leads have a history of engagement before they interacted with your outbound campaign.
 They browse other websites, read other emails, and even download other white papers.
-Tapping into even some of this engagement make a big difference in terms of separating educated buyers from those just starting out.
+Tapping into even a little of this engagement make a big difference in terms of separating educated buyers from those just starting out.

 Marketers have a few options when it comes to historical data.
 There are vendors offering data products based on domain-level browsing habits.
 Similarly, other sellers offer software that allows you to export interested contacts after a concentration of web behaviors.

-Of course, there’s also HiP’s own Historical Behavior Scoring (HBS) offering.
-HBS creates numeric scores for each lead based on a pool of more than 240 million email sends.
+There’s also HIPB2B’s Historical Behavior Scoring (HBS) offering, which can be appended to two of HIPB2B’s offerings.
+HBS creates numeric scores for each lead based on a pool of more than 300 million email sends.
 The scores encompass the type (open/click/form completion), frequency, and recency of past engagement behaviors around related content.

 With your data source of choice in hand, you have the tools to expand your view into incoming leads – your mirrors, to keep with the metaphor.
 The next step is to apply this information.
 After all, as important as it is to have mirrors, they’re only useful if you know when to check them.

-The alternative approach is to create dedicated nurture tracks based on different levels of historical engagement.
-Those with long histories can be placed in a more middle to bottom-of-the-funnel campaign, while those with short or non-existent histories can be put in an introductory campaign.
-While more labor-intensive than the previous method, this approach offers a higher degree of customization.
+- Create dedicated nurture tracks – based on different levels of historical engagement.
+Those with long histories can be placed in a more middle on bottom-of-the-funnel campaign, while those with short or non-existent histories can be put in an introductory campaign.
+It’s more labor-intensive than the prior method but offers a higher degree of customization.

 With a reliable historical data source and processes for utilizing that data, past behavior is no longer a blind spot.
-By applying this additional insight, you’re able better target your nurture campaigns and accelerate outcomes.
+By applying these additional insights, you’re able better target your nurture campaigns and accelerate outcomes.

 Let us know what you think: